zentechapps4200/InvoiceMaker-/terms.md

 ## 3. Your content

-Any invoices, customer details, company information, and other data you create or enter into the App ("Your Content") remains your property.
+Any invoices, customer details, company information, services delivered, prices and other data you create or enter into the App ("Your Content") remains your property.
 We do not access, transmit, or use Your Content.
 Your Content is stored locally on your device.

 You are solely responsible for the accuracy, legality, and appropriateness of Your Content, including any data you collect about your customers.